Photospheric high-frequency acoustic power excess in sunspot umbra: signature of magneto-acoustic modes: Conclusions

 Finally, in this work we have used a HELAS dataset of over nine days of continuous observations of an isolated large and stable sunspot located at relatively low latitude.
-Preliminary analysis of near limb observations of the active region NOAA 8038 containing an isolated sunspot has shown features similar to the presented in this Letter.
-It is a matter of future research to develop this analysis further and to extend it to other more extensive observations.
-Also, it would be most interesting to investigate slow magnetic waves travelling up reaching the sunspot atmosphere and relating those to the observed atmospheric slow MHD waves.
+It is the subject of future research to develop this analysis further and to extend it to other more extensive observations, for instance, using SDO data building on acoustic power analysis carried out in \cite{Rajaguru2012}.